shadowsocks/shadowsocks-manager/plugins/cli/README.md

 If you only have one shadowsocks server and you don't need to count the flows:

-1. edit config file like this:
+1. Edit config file like this:

     ```
     plugins: